barryae/Email-to-Smiirl-Server/README.md

-# Email-to-Smiirl-Server
+# Smiirl-Server-with-CronJob

-Server that receives Focus POS email report and updates Smiirl counter on a daily basis.
+Basic server that stores number in MongoDB and provides updated number to Smiirl Custom Counter.

+Updated periodically with CronJob.

+Deployed on Heroku with MLab.